 - A. Requests for review by the Appeals Committee must be made within seven calendar days of the time the students were notified of the action. - B. The appeals process must be completed within one semester following the original event that is being appealed.
 The Chairman will schedule a hearing on the appeal within three academic days of receipt of the appeal.
 The Committee will listen to an appeal only when, in the opinion of the majority of the Committee, the appellant can document in writing a basis for appeal.
 The basis must be one or more of the following: - a.
 Evidence that the lower agent (the person who made the original decision) refused to hear all witnesses brought forward by the appellant. - b.
-Evidence that the lower agent applied regulations not in effect. - c.
-Evidence that the lower agent did not give due process of being attentive to the appellant's report. - d.
+Evidence that the lower agent applied regulations not in effect. - Evidence that the lower agent did not give due process of being attentive to the appellant's report. - d.
 Evidence that the lower agent rendered a decision contrary to the evidence presented. - e.
 Evidence that the decision rendered was biased. - f.
-Evidence that the action taken was excessive for the charge made against the student.
+Evidence that the action taken was excessive for the charge made against the student. - C. The Appeals Committee meets once a month to consider submitted appeals unless the nature of the appeal is considered an emergency by the President, the Provost or the Dean of Students.
+If the appeal is an emergency, the Chair will call a meeting as soon as possible.